Valens: Reign

 Both emperors were briefly ill, delaying them in Constantinople.
 As soon as they recovered, the two augusti travelled together through Adrianople and Naissus to Mediana, where they divided their territories.
 Valens obtained the eastern half of the Empire: Greece, the Balkans, Egypt, Anatolia and the Levant as far as the border with the Sasanian Empire.
 Valentinian took the western half, where the Alemannic wars required his immediate attention.
 The brothers began their consulships in their respective capitals, Constantinople and Mediolanum (Milan).

-In the summer of 365, the 365 Crete earthquake and ensuing tsunami caused destruction around the Eastern Mediterranean.
+In the summer of 365, the 365 Crete earthquake and ensuing tsunami caused much destruction in and around the Eastern Mediterranean.

-The empire had recently retreated from most of its holdings in Mesopotamia and Armenia, because of a treaty that Jovian had made with Shapur II of the Sasanian Empire.
+The empire had recently retreated from most of its holdings in Mesopotamia and Armenia because of a treaty that Jovian had made with Shapur II of the Sasanian Empire.
 Valens' first priority after the winter of 365 was to move east in hopes of shoring up the situation.

 Usurpation of Procopius (365–366)

 Recent tax increases, and Valens' dismissal of Julian's popular minister Salutius, contributed to a general disaffection and to the acceptability of a revolution.
 With the emperor absent from the imperial city, Procopius, a maternal cousin of Julian, declared himself augustus on 28 September 365.
-Procopius had held office under Constantius II and Julian and was rumored to have been Julian's intended successor, despite how he had died without naming one.
+Procopius had held office under Constantius II and Julian and was rumoured to have been Julian's intended successor, despite how he had died without naming one.
 Jovian, aside from depriving him of his command, took no measures against this potential rival, but Valentinian regarded Procopius with hostility.
 Procopius met the danger from the new emperors with his own bid for power, emphasizing his connection to the revered Constantinian Dynasty: during his public appearances he was always accompanied by Constantia, the posthumous daughter of Constantius II, and her mother Faustina, the dowager empress.

 News of the revolt reached Valens at Caesarea (Kayseri) in Cappadocia, after most of his troops had already crossed the Cilician Gates into Syria.
 His first reaction was despair, and he considered abdication and perhaps even suicide.
 Procopius quickly gained control of the provinces of Asia and Bithynia, winning increasing support for his insurrection.
 Valens recovered his nerve and sent an army to Constantinople; according to Ammianus Marcellinus, the soldiers defected to Procopius, whose use of his Constantinian hostages had met with some success.

 Having reappointed Salutius, Valens dispatched more troops under veteran generals, Arinthaeus and Arbitio, to march on Procopius.
 According to Ammianus Marcellinus and the later Greek historians Socrates Scholasticus and Sozomen, the forces of Valens eventually prevailed after eight months, defeating Procopius in battles at Thyatira and Nacoleia.
 On both occasions, Procopius was deserted by his own following in fear of their adversaries' formidable commanders.
 Put on trial by members of his own escort, Procopius was executed on 27 May 366.
 Ammianus Marcellinus relates that Procopius' relative Marcellus was proclaimed emperor in his place, but according to Zosimus he was swiftly captured and executed.
 Valens could turn his attention back to external enemies, the Sasanian Empire and the Goths.